Manasoak/Scribbly/README.md

 3. **Use the Extension**:
    - The Scribbly icon will appear in your Chrome toolbar.
 Click on it to open the sticky notes popup.
+   - A popup will appear with an area for noting.
+After noting , click the "Save" button to save your note.
+   - Click on "View All Notes" to see and manage your saved notes.

 ## How to Set Up the Project Locally

 To set up Scribbly locally for development or customization:

 1. **Clone the Repository**

 2. **Navigate to the Project Directory**

 3. **Make Changes**:
 - Modify the `script.js`, `home.js`, or CSS files to customize the extension.
 - Update the `manifest.json` if you add new features or permissions.

 4. **Load the Unpacked Extension**:
 - Go to `chrome://extensions/` in Chrome.
 - Click "Load unpacked" and select your modified Scribbly directory.

 5. **Test Your Changes**:
 - Use the extension in Chrome to test any changes you've made.
 - Reload the extension in `chrome://extensions/` after each change.